michaelsiddall/react-gallery-new/README.md

 **Do not start on stretch goals until ALL of base mode is complete.
 Some of these will require additional research.**

-- Move the data into a database (either mongo or postgresql)
+- Move the data into a database (postgresql)
 - Add a form (new **compontent**) that allows a user to POST a new gallery item
   - Client side form (use absolute URL for images)
   - Server side route for posting an image